etas/SynCAN/README.md

 (“To Appear”)

 In the following, a short description of the data set is given.
-Please refer to the paper (“To Appear”) for more details.
+We refer to the paper (“To Appear”) for more details.

 The data set consists of a training data set and six test data sets that all contain the following columns: